Multiple PhD/postdoc positions open for 2021

 About the Principal Investigator

-Dr. Yan Wang joined the Department of Mechanical Engineering at the University of Nevada, Reno as an assistant professor in 2016.
+Dr. Yan Wang, an associate professor in Mechanical Engineering, joined the University of Nevada, Reno as an assistant professor in 2016.
 He received his Ph.D. in Mechanical Engineering from Purdue University, West Lafayette, in 2016.
 Prior to his study at Purdue, he received a B.Sc. degree in Measurement and Control from the Department of Precision Instruments at Tsinghua University, Beijing, in 2010.
 He also received a bachelor's degree in Economics from Tsinghua University in 2010.
-He is the recipient of the 2019 ACS PRF Doctoral New Investigator Award.
+He is the recipient of the prestigious 2019 ACS PRF Doctoral New Investigator Award and the 2021 NSF CAREER Award.
 More Details

 Contact Email: firstname.lastname@example.org Phone: (775) 784-6468 Office: Palmer Engineering 229